Specialists Q & A

 Data protection act in the UK.
 All personal data transmitted through the app is protected and stored in accordance with the platform’s data protection and privacy policies, which provide for the use of strong physical and electronic security safeguards and stringent procedures to ensure that all personal data is processed in line with GDPR.
 Certain personal information (excluding any personal health information) may also be stored and processed through Save A Child's own information systems.
 Pursuant to public guidance from the Information Commission Office and legal advice from Save A Child's external counsel, we are in the process of implementing GDPR-compliant data protection policies and practices for any such personal information.

 We believe the risk of liability stemming from participation in our network is extremely low.
 We are unaware of any successful (or even unsuccessful) claims filed against a healthcare worker providing humanitarian or volunteer services internationally.
 In addition, the services provided by Save A Child specialists are limited to remote consultations intended to provide support to decision-making in the field; our specialists will not engage in direct patient consultations, examinations or medical care.
 The in-country provider will retain ultimate authority over patient care and primary diagnosis and, together with the hospital or organisation with which they are affiliated, will be responsible for compliance with local laws and regulations regarding the patient's medical care (including remote consultations).

 Is the Save A Child system available in other languages?

 Yes.
-The user interface is available in English, Arabic, French and Spanish and we are in the process of adding more languages.
+The user interface is currently available in English, Arabic, French and Spanish.

 What is the minimum amount of time a specialist would need to be available?